- How to enter Japan from the Federal Republic of Nigeria?

-With a population size of about 126 million people, Japan has some of the most beautiful historical buildings you could find anywhere around the world.
+With a population size of about 126 million people, Japan has some of the most beautiful historical buildings in the world.
 The Japanese government recently announced that they are willing to welcome up to 30 million visitors in 2020.
 The majority of tourists like to visit cities like Tokyo, Kyoto, Osaka, Hiroshima, Yokohama, and islands such as Hokkaido, Shikoku, and a few others.

 Now, if you are interested in visiting Japan as a Nigerian, this article will show you all the necessary information and steps needed to legally gain entry into the great territory of Japan.

-Here's is a Japan travel guide for Nigerians that shows you how to enjoy your time in Japan.
+You may also be interested in Japan travel guide for Nigerians, a guide that shows you how to enjoy your time in Japan.

 How to enter Japan from the Federal Republic of Nigeria?